 We may request that you bring any X-Rays your dentist or physician has taken or have them forwarded to our office.
 If additional X-Rays are necessary, they can be taken at our facility.

 Our office uses full-cranial cone-beam CT (computed tomography) technology that provides highly accurate 3-D radiographic images for the diagnosis, planning stages and treatment of the surgery.
-This technology is used for orthodontics, implantology, TMJ analysis, airway assessment, oral and orthognathic surgery and other dental procedures.
+This technology is used for orthodontics, implantology, airway assessment, oral and orthognathic surgery and other dental procedures.
 This gives us anatomically correct views of the jaws, teeth and facial bones as well as cross-sectional (bucco-lingual), axial, coronal, sagittal, cephalometric and panoramic views are easily generated.
 Three-dimensional images enable a level of anatomical accuracy that is not possible with 2-D technologies.